enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 Creating software quickly with a little bit of likely debt means you test the waters and find areas where the business can succeed.
 Just like the financial kind, technical debt needs to be paid off over time.
 Otherwise, it can compound and take the whole software solution (and business in many cases) down.

 Talking about it, and making sure that everyone is aware of the debt being taken on - is a great way for people to understand that sometimes a lower quality solution that gets to market on time is better than one that is perfect but late.

+> Sometimes the best technical solution is warranted, but other times a less technically correct, but still functional solution produces the best outcome.

 Managers can help this process by giving the software developers information about:

 - Context of the business including the opportunities and limits